 Utah Alcohol and Drug Use Statistics

-In 2021, 14,518 Utah residents obtained substance misuse or use disorder treatment.
+In 2021, 14,518 Utah residents obtained substance abuse or use disorder treatment.
 Single white males living in an urban environment were the population with the highest attendance rates of drug rehabs in Utah.
-Data regarding the substances being misused the most at the time of admission into a treatment program includes the following:2
+Data regarding the substances being abused the most at the time of admission into a treatment program includes the following:2

 31% admitted to misusing methamphetamine

 The most recent National Survey on Drug Use and Health conducted by the Substance Abuse and Mental Health Services Administration (SAMHSA) reveals even more details about Utah’s drug and alcohol problem.
 Drug and alcohol abuse among Utah residents 12 and older is prevalent.
 In the month before the survey, the average estimates regarding substance abuse, in thousands, were as follows:3

 Sadly, an estimated 317,000 residents in Utah needed alcohol or drug rehab but did not attend a treatment center.3